 - ½ teaspoon fresh pepper

-- Mix together the vinegar, mustard, oil, salt and pepper.
+- For the dressing, mix together the vinegar, mustard, maple syrup, oil, salt and pepper.
 Set aside until serving.

 - Toss together the mixed greens, cabbage, cranberries, pears, and grapes.
 Add the feta and nuts to the salad and dress with the dressing.
 Serve immediately.